Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes

 \section{Abstract}

-We study the approximation rates of a class of deep neural network approximations of operators, which arise as data-to-solution maps $\cG^\dagger$ of linear elliptic partial differential equations (PDEs), and act between pairs $X,Y$ of suitable infinite-dimensional spaces.
+We study the approximation rates of a class of deep neural network approximations of operators which arise as data-to-solution maps $\cS$ of linear elliptic partial differential equations (PDEs), and act between pairs $X,Y$ of suitable infinite-dimensional spaces.
 We prove expression rate bounds for approximate neural operators $\cG$ with the structure $\cG = \cR \circ \cA \circ \cE$, with linear encoders $\cE$ and decoders $\cR$.
-The constructive proofs are via a recurrent NN structure obtained by unrolling exponentially convergent, self-consistent (``Richardson\footnote{Lewis Fry Richardson, FRS (11 October 1881 – 30 September 1953), English mathematician}'') iterations.
-We bound the operator approximation error with respect to the linear Kolmogorov $N$-widths of the data and solution sets and in terms of the size of the approximation network.
-We prove expression rate bounds for approximate, neural solution operators emulating the coefficient-to-solution maps for elliptic PDEs set in $d$-dimensional polytopes, with $d\in\{2,3\}$, and subject to Dirichlet-, Neumann- or mixed boundary conditions.
-Exploiting weighted norm characterizations of the solution sets of elliptic PDEs in polytopes, we show algebraic rates of expression for problems with data with finite regularity, and exponential operator expression rates for analytic data.
+We focus in particular on deepONets emulating the coefficient-to-solution maps for elliptic PDEs set in polygons and in some polyhedra.
+Exploiting the regularity of the solution sets of elliptic PDEs in polytopes, we show algebraic rates of convergence for problems with data with finite regularity, and exponential rates for analytic data.